-Visit our WRC picture gallery .
-Its slow growth and natural oily extractives are responsible for its decay resistance and its rich coloring, which ranges from a light straw color in the sapwood to a reddish pink in the heartwood.
+This species's slow growth and natural oily extractives are responsible for its decay resistance and its rich coloring, which ranges from a light straw color in the sapwood to a reddish pink in the heartwood.
 It is a stable wood that seasons easily and quickly, with a very low shrinkage factor.

-Pine and stained blue pine gallery All woods shrink and swell to some degree as their moisture content fluctuates with atmospheric conditions.
+Ponderosa Pine is resistant to changes in humidity, so it's ideal for projects requiring close-fitting joints.
+This species is abundantly available and reasonably priced, making it an excellent choice for your next tongue and groove paneling project.Pine and stained blue pine gallery.
+All woods shrink and swell to some degree as their moisture content fluctuates with atmospheric conditions.
 However, Ponderosa is relatively unaffected by changes in humidity after drying, making it valuable for work that requires close-fitting joints.